geshu18/app/Getting-Started.md

 where "0.*" is a Nuget number, for example "1.0.0-beta8".
 Use the latest version number from [Release page](https://github.com/Microsoft/ApplicationInsights-aspnet5/releases).

 ## Add Application Insights instrumentation key to the `appsettings.json`
-Add the instrumentation key of an existing Application Insights web application resource to the `ApplicationInsights` section of the `appsettings.json`.
+Add the instrumentation key of your Application Insights web application resource to the `ApplicationInsights` section of the `appsettings.json`.
 ``` json
 {
   "ApplicationInsights": {